oit-ipbl/final_competition/README.md

 You must deliver the medical supplies to each of these locations by autopiloting your tello.
 Save all the places!

 ## Rules
-1. Changing the speed is prohibited
+1. do not change speed
 2. Automatic control　use Python
 3. Each team can try 2 times
 4. Four landings